GeorgeKyriakou/redux-charts/README.md

 - Opens statistics modal to display pie chart of tv show appearances
 - Is accessible

+## Usage

+To run the app locally, in your terminal at the root of the project `npm install && npm run dev`

 ## Scripts

 - `dev`/`start` - start dev server and open browser